Gabrieldsml/cyclistic_casestudy/cyclistic.md

 uses more classic bike while just 50% of casual users prefer classic bikes.

-*Is it because of the quantity of electric bikes available?
-Should ask the team.*

 Casual users have longer rides than annual members. *1421 seconds mean against 741 seconds respectively.*